On this page

 }, [yourDeps])

-If count climbs rapidly, loop confirmed.
-Then log each dependency:
+If the count climbs fast, the loop is confirmed.
+Then log each dependency individually:

 javascript